bellaTHEanalyst/PWC_Internship/README.md

  PWC virtual Internship .Task 2 Call Centre Trends, Visualizing customer and agent behavior
  ![](https://github.com/bellaTHEanalyst/call-centre-Analysis.-/blob/main/pwc%20icon.png)

+ I participated in a self-paced virtual experience program organized by pWc in partnership with forage, where I used Power BI to analyze data and create dashboards and reports.

 ## Here is the  task
 It’s omnipresent: telecom marketing.
 Better price here.
 Better service there.
 Best for small businesses here.
 Best for young urbanites there.
 But what do customers really want?
 Our client, a big telecom company needs to know.
 This email just arrived for you: